bmegli/minimal-latency-streaming-protocol/README.md

 # MLSP Minimal Latency Streaming Protocol C library

 This library implements custom UDP protocol for streaming frame-like data spanning multiple MTUs.
 The assumption is that user is only interested in the latest data.

+See [hardware-video-streaming](https://github.com/bmegli/hardware-video-streaming) for other related projects.

 ## Purpose